How long after probate is granted can you sell house

 After probate is granted, the executor of the estate is responsible for managing the property.
 They must handle any maintenance or repairs needed and determine the best time to sell the inherited house.
 The timeframe for selling an inherited house after probate varies depending on several factors, including the complexity of the estate, any disputes among beneficiaries, and market conditions.

-See also How long until march
+See also How long are university lectures

 On average, it can take several months to a year or longer to sell an inherited house after probate.
 This timeframe allows for the completion of necessary tasks, such as appraising the property, clearing any outstanding debts or liens, and obtaining the necessary documentation for the sale.
 It also accounts for the time it takes to find a potential buyer and negotiate a sale.